 One of the challenges of AC-OPF is the high dimensionality of its solution, which implies that the ML models, typically deep neural networks (DNNs), have an excessive number of trainable parameters for realistic power grids.
 As a result, many ML approaches are only evaluated on test cases of limited sizes.
 For instance, the pioneering works in \cite{zamzam2020learning} and \cite{fioretto2020predicting} tested their approaches on systems with 118 and 300 buses at most, respectively.
 To the best of the authors' knowledge, the largest AC-OPF test case for evaluating end-to-end learning of AC-OPF is the French system with around 6,700 buses \cite{chatzos2021spatial}.
 Observe also that, since end-to-end learning is a regression task, learning highly dimensional OPF output may lead to inaccurate predictions and significant constraint violations.

-To remedy this limitation and learn OPF at scale, this paper proposes a different approach.
-It is motivated by the observation that the dimensions of the optimal solutions can be significantly compressed using a Principle Component Analysis (PCA).
-As a result, instead of directly mapping to the AC-OPF solutions, this paper proposes to learn the mapping to a low dimensional subspace defined by the principal components before translating the vectors into the original output space.
-This compression reduces the number of trainable parameters substantially, improving scalability and effectiveness.
-The proposed method, called \CL{}, was evaluated on a variety of test cases from the PGLib \cite{babaeinejadsarookolaee2019power} with up to 30,000 buses.
-The paper also shows that the output of \CL{} can be used to warm-start an exact AC solver to restore feasibility, while bringing significant speed-ups.

-The contributions of the paper can be summarized as follows: \begin{itemize} \item The paper shows that the optimal solutions of AC-OPF problems can be significantly compressed.
+\tb{ To remedy this limitation and learn OPF at scale, this paper proposes a different approach.
+Instead of directly mapping the inputs to the AC-OPF solutions, this paper proposes to learn a mapping to a low-rank representation defined by a Principal Component Analysis (PCA) before translating the vectors into the original output space.
+The contributions of the paper can be summarized as follows: } \begin{itemize} \item \tb{A data analysis on the optimal solutions given various input configurations shows that the optimal solutions to the AC-OPF problems can be substantially compressed through PCA with negligible informational loss.}

-\item Motivated by this empirical observation, the paper proposes \CL{}, a new ML approach that learns in a subspace of principle components before translating the compressed output into the original output space.
+\item \tb{Motivated by this empirical observation, the paper proposes \CL{}, a new ML approach that learns into a subspace of principal components before translating the compressed output into the original output space.